EurekaSoftware/style_typescript/README.md

 ## Comments
   - Comments should be used judiciously.
 Your goal should be writing code that is intuitive and easy to follow without comments.
-  - Comments should be reserved for cases when you have refactored your code as much as is practical and its still not intuitive on its own, or there are subtle or important conditions that developers need to know about.
+  - Comments should be reserved for cases when you have refactored your code as much as is practical and its still not intuitive on its own; or there are subtle or important conditions that developers need to know about.
   - If you do comment your code, make sure the comments are clear and concise.
-Think about your comments from the perspective of someone who isn't familiar with that area of the code.
+Craft them the way you craft your code, thinking about them from the perspective of someone who isn't as familiar with the code as you are.

 The following example is a case where a comment is completely erroneous, and can actually make the code harder to read.